Fintech Scotland 2017: Luke’s Thoughts

 The Future is Human: Becoming a Living Business

 Abbie Walsh, Group Director at Fjord and Louise Smith, Head of Design and Transformation began the final afternoons talks.
 They presented the idea of a ‘Living Business’.
 Really hitting home the message of cutting the silos of business and working together.
-The key to success for fintechs is collaboration.
-And incorporating human centric processes will be a defining business trend in the future.
+The key to success for Fintechs is collaboration.
+And incorporating user-centred processes will be a defining business trend in the future.
 Successful businesses in all sectors exhibit acute awareness of these vital signs.